MaZe3D/CantStop/README.md

 - To build the test on linux you can type `make test_linux`.
 - If you'd like to run the code immediately you can prepend `run_`, for example `make run_debug_windows`.
 Right after building the program will be executed.

+To remove existing binaries you can run `make clean`.
+All binaries will be cleared and can now be recompiled.

 WSL2 supports the starting of windows executables right from the linux-bash so you can compile and run windows-binaries right from the WSL.
 Linux-GUI applications are only supported on Windows 11.
 On Windows 10 you can compile the Linux binaries, but you can only run the tests (as they do not need a GUI).

 ### Binaries